colomoto/colomoto-web/README.md

 Folder organisation
 -------------------

-* the content of the "files" folder will be copied to the output. images, pdfs,... should go in this folder
+* the content of the "static" folder will be copied directly to the output.
-* the main pages are in the "pages" folder: they will be parsed by nikola and turned into HTML before going to the output folder
+* the main pages are in the "content" folder: they will be parsed by hugo and turned into HTML according to layout templates
-* the pages in the "news" folder make up the news section.
-A RSS feed and archive pages are generated from them.

 Markup
 ------

-Most pages are defined in files with a "rst" extension.
-These pages use the restructuredtext markup (http://en.wikipedia.org/wiki/ReStructuredText) with some extensions.
-Here are a few instructions for editing, refer to the main RST and nikola documentations for more details.
+Pages are written in markdown with some custom extensions (i.e. hugo's shortcodes)

 * Titles are underlined.